ProjetsPL/treehouse-theme/collections/_posts/us/2020-04-02-balcony-garden-ideas-check-what-plants-are-best-for-balconies.md

 related_products: []

 ---
+## What are the best balcony plants?

+Potted flowers such as miniature roses are perfect plants for balconies. **Miniature irises** or **convallarias** look particularly interesting on a balcony garden.
+You can buy the seeds in every garden shop.
+What other plants can grow on a balcony garden?
+Check peonies, lilies and dahlias - **_Dahlia pinnata_** is a remarkably beautiful flower.

+Choosing the right flowers for your balcony garden triggers several fundamental issues.
+Keep in mind that every balcony or patio has different factors.
+To make your task easier, you might refer to some guidelines from specialists.
+Use their knowledge to learn how to make your balcony garden splendid.

 ## Balcony garden - important aspects

 Flowers are one of the most popular balcony decorations.
-Usually they are not very difficult to take care of.
+Usually, they are not very difficult to take care of.
 Nevertheless, many homeowners struggle to choose the right **plant for their balcony garden**.
-Before purchasing anything, one should think everything trough and consider several important aspects.
+Before purchasing anything, you should think everything trough and consider several important aspects.

 ### Balcony garden plants - the environment

 On of the most important criterion that the choice depends on is the **environment of the balcony**.
-Therefore one might ask: what balcony plants to choose for a balcony facing south or north?
-Which species are better for a sunny place and which are better to grow in shade?
+Therefore, one might ask: what balcony plants to choose for a balcony facing south or north?
+Which species are better for a sunny place, and which are better to grow in shade?
 The struggle is real.
 Plants growing on a sunny balcony, for instance, should be resistant to overdrying.
-Another important issue is the amount of time that one is able to spend on taking care of their plants. **Certain species require regular fertilizing, trimming and misting.** There are also plants that require watering only.
+Another important issue is the amount of time that one is able to spend on taking care of their plants. **Certain species require regular fertilizing, trimming and misting.** There are also plants that require only watering.

-**One’s individual taste also matters.** It is good to consider the colour scheme and general decor of the balcony, and choose plants accordingly.
+**One’s individual taste also matters.** It is good to consider the colour scheme and general decor of the balcony and choose plants accordingly.
 If one lives in an apartment block, the aesthetics of a building as a whole should be kept in mind.
 One should be aware whether the owner of the building has set a guideline on the allowed plants.

 {:.distinction.distinction-warning}
 It is nice to remember about your neighbours.
 If you live upstairs, avoid trees and vines that shed leaves in autumn.
 They might litter the balcony of your neighbour.
 In some cases one should also decide against hanging planters outside the railing.
-They pose a threat of falling off and seriously hurting someone.
+They might fall off and seriously hurting someone.

 {% fig %}
 ![](/uploads/kwiaty-na-balkonie-warunki-uprawy.jpg)